-The State Fair of Texas is back!
-After a long hiatus, we're all itching to get back to Fair Park for 24 days of fried foods, corny dogs, midway games and much more.
+The State Fair of Texas is a favorite activity among locals and visitors alike.
+We're all itching to get to Fair Park for 24 days of fried foods, corny dogs, midway games and much more.
 A true fair veteran knows it's all about the traditions, but if you're new to the State Fair, you might be wondering where to start.
 Consider this your State Fair of Texas bucket list!

 The Texas Star

-Known as the most popular ride at the State Fair, the Texas Star takes you on a 12-minute ride as you enjoy a panoramic view of the State Fair grounds and Downtown Dallas from 20 stories high in the sky.
+Known as the most popular ride at the State Fair, the Texas Star Ferris wheel takes you on a 12-minute ride as you enjoy a panoramic view of the fair grounds and Downtown Dallas from 20 stories high in the sky.
 On a clear day, you can see all the way to neighboring cities and may even be able to spot AT&T Stadium, home of the Dallas Cowboys, 21 miles away!

 A Fletcher's Corny Dog

 The long lines don't lie!
-A corny dog is a must each time you visit.
+Invented by brothers Neil & Carl Fletcher in 1942, the original corny dog is a must-eat each time you visit.
+In fact, over 500,000 corny dogs are sold annually throughout the 24 days of the State Fair of Texas.
 While the most popular stand to grab a corny dog is the one by Big Tex, there are Fletcher's locations across the fair grounds.
-And for those who'd rather skip the beef, Fletcher's also offers a jalapeño and cheese corny dog and The Bird Dog (turkey).
+And for those who'd rather skip the beef, Fletcher's also offers The Bird Dog (turkey) and a Veggie Dog.

 A photo with Big Tex